Butterflies are stunning insects you can discover in a wide variety of habitats across the globe.

 Although chameleons have not been observed feeding on butterflies in particular, they will ingest any insect that comes their way.

-Because of their long tongue, which can reach a length of up to two feet, they can seize their prey from great heights in the trees or great distances.
+Because of their long tongues, which can reach up to two feet long, they can seize their prey from great heights or distances in the trees.

 One of the types of animals that eat butterflies is a toad species in the United States; the American toad can thrive in various habitats across the country.